zolex/JMSJobQueueBundle/README.md

-Support for PHP 8, Symfony 5 and Doctrine Common 3
+Fork from original JMSJobQueueBundle to support PHP 8, Symfony 5 and Doctrine Common 3

 JMSJobQueueBundle
 =================